| Inspiration:

 elegance with spectacular contemporary design in the newly-built

 atrium conservatory.
+It's

 hard to believe now that the house was once a building site consisting